Conceptual Designs Waiting to be Realised

 Their endeavour in design began in London where they were associated with their sister company, Independent Architects, an architecture and design firm, now run by Paul Brady and Eng Ling Ho.
 The husband and wife duo then moved to academia in Qatar and after a lull in their design phase, it spurted yet again though in a different direction from what it was involved in at the London firm.

 “It has changed from what we were doing in London.
 The work we did in London was of a commercial nature as we had to fund ourselves through the projects.
 Here, we have our work at the university and could afford to engage in conceptual designs and experimental work,” says Dr. Thomas Modeen.

 Thomas has a keen interest in exploring 3D printing in various materials and in trying evolving technologies relating to architecture.
 He is also involved in various R&D ventures relating to the manufacturing and construction industries, specialising in the use of various CAD/CAM (Computer Aided Design/ Computer Aided Manufacturing) in the realisation of products, interiors, and architecture.

-One of the works that keeps showing up on the Instagram pages are the jewellery pieces with intricate patterns that catch the eye of any design conscious person.
+One of the works that keep showing up on the Instagram pages is the jewellery pieces with intricate patterns that catch the eye of any design-conscious person.

 “The jewellery products are a result of much research,” says Thomas, “The designs are cast in plastic and then 3D printed to get the intricacy replicated in detail.
 They are 3D printed in wax and then made as a plaster mould into which you cast the metal.
 The advantage with 3D printing is that you create very intricate work and there are no visible joints when you work with it.”